mapprotocol/docs/map-protocol/marker/AboutValidator.md

 Of course, first you have to be a validator.

-The `Validators` contract sets the minimum time to become a validator.
+The `Validators` contract sets the minimum time(default 60 Day) to become a validator.
 You must be greater than this time before you can deregister validator.

+In order to prevent malicious occupation of resources during deregister, we put your deregister request in pending status and perform batch logout in the last block of the epoch.

 ```shell
 USAGE